 Leading and guiding the participants were local baymen and hunters, a tradition that was passed down within their families.
 Hunter/bayman Larry Udell of Center Moriches recalled that his family worked as hunting guides as far back as the 1870s.
-Other well known guides included Obadiah Verity of Amityville, who was a world famous decoy carver, the Combs family, originally from Freeport, and the Rigby family, including retired fisherman George Rigby of Great River.
+Other well known guides included Obadiah Verity of Amityville, who was a world famous decoy carver, the Combs family, originally from Freeport, and the Rigby family.
 In addition a large host of elite clubs arose including the South Side Sportsmen’s Club, now part of Connetquot State Park, the Olympic Club and Great South Bay Yacht Club in Bay Shore and the Timber Point Club.
 These clubs were founded and supported by the new estate owners and their friends, staffed by dozens of local residents for many generations.
 Donna Schaeffer of the Bohemia Historical society recalls how Czechoslovakians settling in Bohemia, found work as wood carvers and other building arts workers.

 Until World War II these clubs were the center of the social season for their families and friends.
 Sail and yacht races, banquets, hunting and fishing trips, golf tournaments and other activities filled the society pages of many local and regional newspapers, dominating the communities during the summer months.
 However with the creation of affordable automobiles, motor boats and other “luxury” goods, more residents of modest means began to enjoy these maritime activities as well.
 At the same time many of the estate inheritors could no longer afford to support the properties, eventually donating them to the government.
 In recent years government park agencies have also had difficulty maintaining the properties, leading to an overall decline.